Teresa Hill

 Edward Willett1,2

-Edward Willett was born circa 1658 in England.2 He was the son of Edward Willett and Elizabeth Pegg.3 Edward Willett resided in Maryland in 1666; He was in Maryland as early as1666 with his Uncle William, the merchant: back to London to learn the pewterer's trade c.
-1676.3 He was was pewterer at Perterer's Hall of London, England between 1681 and 1685.4 He returned to Maryland before 1692.3 He was named Clerk of the Vestry of St. Paul's Parish Church, Princh George's County, Maryland.
+Edward Willett was baptized on October 19, 1657 in All Saints and Saint John, Hertford, Hertford, England.2,3 He was the son of Edward Willett and Elizabeth Pegg.4 Edward Willett resided in Maryland in 1666; He was in Maryland as early as 1666 with his Uncle William, the merchant: back to London to learn the pewterer's trade c.
+1676.4 He was was pewterer at Perterer's Hall of London, England between 1681 and 1685.5 He returned to Maryland before 1692.4 He was named Clerk of the Vestry of St. Paul's Parish Church, Princh George's County, Maryland.
 He had to be a man of some standing in his Episcopalian community to be named Clerk of the Vestry at St. Paul's; Named Clerk of the Vestry.
-Edward Willett, a well educated man, had to be a man of some standing in his Episcopalian community to be named Clerk of the Vestry
+Edward Willett, a well educated man, had to be a man of some standing in his Episcopalian community to be named Clerk of the Vestry of St. Paul's Paris.1,6 Witnessed a deed [PG Land Records, C:25].7

 Edward married Tabitha Mills circa 1698 in Prince George's County, Maryland.
-Edward Willett was appointed Appointed County Clerk and served 1698 to 1711. .
-Francis Nicholson signed commission at Prince George's Court held at Charles town (1:330) on August 23, 1698 in Charles Town, Prince George's County, Maryland.1,2 Edward died circa June, 1743 in Maryland.2
+Edward Willett was appointed County Clerk and served 1698 to 1711.
+Francis Nicholson signed commission at Prince George's Court held at Charles Town (1:330) on August 23, 1698 in Charles Town, Prince George's County, Maryland.1,2 He left a will on June 16, 1733 in Prince George's County, Maryland, British Colony.8 Edward died circa June, 1743 in Maryland He is believed to be buried along with his wife Tabitha at their plantation called Bealinton, located between Upper Marlboro and Bade, Prince George's County, Maryland.2,9 His estate was probated on February 11, 1744 in Maryland His son William Willett was executor of his estate.8

 Prince George Co,Md/ Rock Creek Parish copied from Dr. Crume's Records - Bardstown, Ky.
 Md Will Book 24 by Anna W. Burns, Filson Club, Louisville KY.